raulbalanza/MMM-EMTValencia/README.md

 Configure the module in your `config.js` file.

 ## Find your stop number
 To configure this module, you will need a stop number, and, optionally, the line number which you want to get information about.
-The stop number can be found by looking for the it at EMT Valencia's website.
+The stop number can be found by looking for it at EMT Valencia's website.

 [EMT Valencia's website](http://www.emtvalencia.es/)